theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

   </div>
 </div>

 In General Management and Organization / Unternehmensführung und Organisation, I developed a module on leadership and organization.
 One part of the module works with leadership profiles and the Blake and Mouton Managerial Grid.
+I intitally started with the existing material, but found it to be insufficient.
+There was only one leadership profile available, that was quite well rounded, so I added another one that shows that one can be succesfully leading a company with a different type of leadership as well.
+I also added a self-assessment questionnaire to make the material more relatable.
+In a further semester I refined the methodology to make it even more nuanced and show the students that someone that is classified as one type of leader might still behave differently in specific contexts.

 Students first complete a self-assessment to reflect on their own leadership style.
 They then work with two leadership profiles and classify leadership behavior according to task orientation and people orientation.
 In groups, they identify patterns and clusters in the leadership behavior described in the case material.